httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 A recipient MAY ignore any or all digests.
 Application-specific behavior or local policy MAY set additional constraints on the processing and validation practices of the conveyed digests.
-For example, validation of a subset of received digests is one approach to protection against resource exhaustion; see
-{{resource-exhaustion}}.
+The security considerations covers some of the issues related to ignoring digests (see {{sec-agility}}) and validating multiple digests (see {{resource-exhaustion}}).

 A sender MAY send a digest without knowing whether the recipient supports a given hashing algorithm, or even knowing that the recipient